AnirudhBadri/corda/docs/source/hello-world-flow.rst

             txBuilder.setNotary(notary);
         }

 In the first line, we create a ``TransactionBuilder``.
-This is a mutable transaction class that we can use to build up our proposed transaction.
+We will also want our transaction to have a notary, in order to prevent double-spends.
+In the second line, we retrieve the identity of the notary who will be notarising our transaction and add it to the builder.

-We then retrieve the identity of the notary who will be notarising our transaction and add it to the builder.
-Whenever we need information about our node, its contents or the rest of the network within a flow, we use the node's ``ServiceHub``. ``ServiceHub.networkMapCache`` in particular provides information about the other nodes on the network and the services they offer.
+You can see that the notary's identity is being retrieved from the node's ``ServiceHub``.
+Whenever we need information within a flow - whether it's about our own node, its contents, or the rest of the network - we use the node's ``ServiceHub``. ``ServiceHub.networkMapCache`` in particular provides information about the other nodes on the network and the services that they offer.

 Transaction components
 ~~~~~~~~~~~~~~~~~~~~~~
-We now need to create the components of our transaction:
+Now that we have our ``TransactionBuilder``, we need to create its components:

-* The output state
+* The output ``IOUState``
-* The ``Create`` command, with the sender and recipient as signers
+* A ``Create`` command listing both the IOU's sender and recipient as signers

 We create these components as follows: